-Established in 1992 by the Board of Trustees in recognition of the twenty-two years Mr. Smallman served our school as Headmaster, and to perpetuate his belief that St. Thomas School should be made available to a broad spectrum of children.
+Established in 1992 by the Board of Trustees, this fund was created in recognition of the twenty-two years Mr. Smallman served our school as Headmaster, and to perpetuate his belief that St. Thomas School should be made available to a broad spectrum of children.
 The income from this endowment is restricted for funding need-based financial aid.

 The Faculty Enrichment Endowment

-Established in 1994 by an anonymous donor, income from this fund is restricted for use by St. Thomas faculty and staff to fund professional development opportunities, including, but not limited to, educational classes, workshops, conferences, or seminars, and including related staff costs.
+Established in 1994 by an anonymous donor, income from this fund is restricted for use by St. Thomas faculty and staff to fund professional development opportunities, including, but not limited to, educational classes, workshops, conferences and seminars, and related staff costs.